All articles

 Yes, on most major platforms.
 YouTube, TikTok, and Instagram all require creators to disclose realistic AI-generated or AI-altered content.
 Meta applies “Made with AI” labels automatically in some cases.
 Failing to label can result in content removal or account penalties.
 Even where not strictly required, labeling is good practice — it protects you legally and maintains trust with your audience.

-How can I tell if a face swap app uploads my photos?
+How can I tell if a face swap app ties my photos to my identity?